Anifowak/HakBio-Cancer-Internship/Task stages/Stage 1/Stage 1.md

-TCGAplot: an R package for integrative pan-cancer analysis and visualization of TCGA multi-omics data
+## **TCGAplot: an R package for integrative pan-cancer analysis and visualization of TCGA multi-omics data**

+---

 The TCGAplot R package tool is designed to facilitate comprehensive analysis and visualization of multi-omics data derived from The Cancer Genome Atlas (TCGA), one of the largest and most comprehensive cancer genomics databases available.
 It includes 33 distinct cancer types for over 20,000 samples, covering exome, RNA, microRNA, copy number variation, proteome, and methylome sequencing (Cancer Genome Atlas Research, 2013).